Music in World War II: Japanese music

-Music in the Democratic Allies

-What is remarkable about the efforts in the UK and the USA during World War II is the degree to which the desires of most people were in line with that of the leaders.
-This meant the American and British government could count on popular music reflecting much of the same war aims that the government wanted.
-American people wanted a quick final victory over the Axis without compromise and the songs about a world after the war at peace with the boys coming home not only meet the personal desires of people but also reflected the goals of US government.
-Franklin Delano Roosevelt had always been motivated for a quick end to the war.

-This unity of private and state desire likely gave the UK and the USA a degree of energy that allowed the nations to accomplish a great deal more at less human cost than the other major powers in the war.
-The mass suffering at the hands of the governments was not necessary as it was in Germany.

 British popular music and the BBC

 During the war, the BBC was forced to adapt, if only because British soldiers were listening to German radio stations to hear dance music.
 This adaptation did not commence without conflict.
 The BBC increased the amount of dance music played, but censorship was severe.
 The American hit "Coming in on a Wing and a Prayer," for example, was censored because of its almost blasphemous mix of religious words and a foxtrot melody.
 BBC heads were also worried about American-style crooners undermining the virility of British men.